|Yugoslavia at the World Youth Cup, 1987.|

 RB: Zoran Mirkovic

-Mirkovic was a hero at Partizan before heading to Serie A in 1996.
+Mirkovic started his with RAD back home.
+He played Partizan before heading to Serie A in 1996.
 He spent two seasons with Atalanta and then, secured a big move to Juventus.
-In summer 2000, Mirković signed a three-year contract with Fenerbahçe.
+In summer 2000, Mirković joined Fenerbahçe in Turkey.
+From 1995 to 2003, he was capped by Yugoslavia.
+He was a participant in the 1998 FIFA World Cup in France.

 RB/CM Branko Brnovic